|

 Tina is excited about being part of the EmancipAsia team and hopes to use her skills to help educate and raise awareness of human trafficking and slavery in Singapore.

-EmancipAsia Ltd. is a company limited by guarantee registered in Singapore.
+EmancipAsia Ltd. is a Charity registered in Singapore.
 Its registration number is 201205064M.

 |